If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 Truly, you just can’t beat chicken tenders recipes for easy and healthy meals!

-Lean strips of poultry are great for jazzing up with all kinds of spices and are remarkably easy to prep with seemingly endless cooking methods.
+Lean strips of poultry are great for jazzing up with spices.
+And, they are easy to prep with endless cooking methods.

 Pan searing is one of my favorite ways to quickly make chicken tenderloins on a busy weeknight.